CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 Another advantage of Klipper is that you don't have to recompile and flash the firmware every time you change something in the configuration file, such as Marlin.
 You can even edit the configuration file on the web interface (more about this later) and hit a button to reset the printer and load the new configuration.
-This makes tuning much more efficient.
+This makes the tuning process much more efficient.

-There are 3 different types of configurations for the QQ-S Pro in the *configurations* folder:
+There are 4 different types of configurations for the QQ-S Pro in the *configurations* folder:

 1. QQ-S Pro Stock
-2. QQ-S With Filament Sensor
+2. QQ-S Pro With Filament Sensor
-3. QQ-S With BL Touch
+3. QQ-S Pro With BL Touch
 4. QQ-S Pro With BL Touch and Filament Sensor

 Hardware you will need: